George E. Day

 For several days' meager meals of berries, as well as two frogs swallowed alive, provided the sustenance he needed to continue.
 After more than a week of struggle, Day finally reached the Ben Hai River Marking the boundaries of the Demilitarized Zone.
 Hiding from enemy patrols during the day, he left the cover of the jungle that night and used a bamboo log to float across the river and into "no-man's-land".
 For another week, he avoided enemy patrols and several times came heartbreakingly close to attracting the attention of American helicopters and reconnaissance airplanes.
 With unbelievable strength of character, he continued south in hopes of reaching an American patrol that had ventured into the zone.

-Somewhere between his 12th to 15th day of escape he began to hear the nearby sounds of American artillery and helicopters.
+Somewhere between his 12th to 15th day of escape, he began to hear the nearby sounds of American artillery and helicopters.
 During the darkness of night, he continued until the basecamp was in sight.
-Not wanting to approach the friendly fortress during the darkness that might make the defenders mistake him for an enemy, Day lay down in the jungle to await dawn.
+Not wanting to approach the friendly fortress during the darkness that might make the defenders mistake him for an enemy, George E. Day laid down in the jungle to await the dawn.
 Shortly before the sun arose to afford him rescue, he looked up to see a North Vietnamese soldier pointing an AK-47 rifle at him.
 Attempting to escape yet again, Day was shot in his left hand and thigh.
-A day and a half later he was recaptured and returned to his original prison camp.
+A day and a half later, he was recaptured and returned to his original prison camp.

 Most Americans are already aware that conditions at the "Hanoi Hilton" were barbaric.
 American prisoners faced isolation, humiliation, and torture that lasted for year after year.
 As the war in Vietnam came to a close, however, the North Vietnamese captors realized that the release of American P.O.W.'s was imminent and relaxed their vigil.
 American P.O.W.'s responded by becoming more daring in their resistance.